 State policy allows reimbursement for moving expenses of new, regular, full-time employees who meet the criteria (see attached “Moving Expense Reimbursement Regulations and Criteria”).
 It does not allow for expenses related to buying a house or renting temporary living quarters.
+Please note, with the Jan 1, 2018 tax reform bill, Moving Expense reimbursement has become a taxable item.

 Each hiring manager will decide if moving expense reimbursement will be offered for each position.
 There is no obligation to offer this reimbursement.